imdeepmind/imdeepmind.github.io/docs/programming-languages/python/loop-control-functions.md

 - **Global Scope**: Variables defined outside any function are accessible everywhere in the code.
 - **Local Scope**: Variables defined inside a function are accessible only within that function.

-Python allows you to use the `global` keyword to modify a global variable inside a function.
+Python allows We to use the `global` keyword to modify a global variable inside a function.

 ```python
 x = 10  # Global variable